Data centre liquid cooling market set to skyrocket

 As a result, solution manufacturers have developed liquid-based offerings to address such high-density requirements.
-Another driver of this growth is the emergence of edge data centres that are attempting to reduce the high network latency in conventional facilities.
+Another driver of this growth is the emergence of edge data centers that are attempting to reduce the high network latency in conventional facilities.

 Global Market Insights asserts the worldwide market is set to grow from its current value of US$750 million to US$2.5 billion by 2025.